PlumCantaloupe/CinderBlock-Deferred-Renderer/README.md

 What is this?
 A Cinder application that utilizes a deferred rendering engine to render lights and SSAO.
 There is also point-light shadow-mapping (heavy GPU cost though)

+Can hit about 2500 on 2010 MBP and stay above 10fps.
+Adjust NUM_LIGHTS static var for performance.

 <img src="http://farm9.staticflickr.com/8354/8385916971_d8eb4e7dd8_z.jpg" />

 TODO: <br />
 - Lots of optimization to do here yet. <br/>
-- Anti-aliasing ... jaggies, jaggies everywhere </br>
+- Anti-aliasing ... jaggies, jaggies everywhere [DONE: Added FXAA] </br>
 - Better quality shadow-mapping <br />

 !!!!!
 If your computer is slow try turning off the shadow-mapping by setting last parameter of Light_PS to false (not true)